jamie/epub/README.md

 This project is currently an alpha/proof-of-concept catalog server, as well as an online book reader.
 I intend in the future to also include online editing of books, since I'm so good at finding typos.

+At the moment, it's only been developed with hand-made epubs, as well as those available from [epubBooks.com](http://www.epubbooks.com/).

 ## Running the Server

 Check out the project, and from the root run `ruby bin/epub_server <epub_dir>`, where the argument to the server is a directory containing epub files, and optionally subdirectories containing the same.
 You can also provide [Sinatra](http://www.sinatrarb.com/intro.html) command line options to change the port, etc.